Hubbard model for spin-1 Haldane chains

-Further numerical work~\cite{Kennedy1990,White1993a} established that the generalization of the AKLT Hamiltonian for arbitrary $\beta$, hereafter referred to as the bilinear-biquadratic (BLBQ) model, features both the gapped excitations and the fractional spin-1/2 edge states, with a fourfold degeneracy in the thermodynamic limit, in a range of $\beta$ that includes $0 \leq \beta \leq 1/3$.
+Further numerical work~\cite{Kennedy1990,White1993a} established that the generalization of the AKLT Hamiltonian for arbitrary $\beta$, hereafter referred to as the bilinear-biquadratic (BLBQ) model, features both gapped excitations and fractional spin-1/2 edge states, with a fourfold degeneracy in the thermodynamic limit, in a range of $\beta$ that includes $0 \leq \beta \leq 1/3$.
 We refer to this as the Haldane phase.

-The connection between the nature of the boundary conditions and the ground state degeneracy is a hallmark of topological order.
-In the case of spin-1 Haldane chains, it has been shown that a hidden form of topological AF order, akin to that of the fractional quantum Hall effect~\cite{Girvin1989} and intimately related to a symmetry breaking~\cite{Kennedy1992}, can be detected through nonlocal string order parameters~\cite{Nijs1989,Pollmann2012a}.
+The connection between the nature of the boundary conditions and the GS degeneracy is a hallmark of topological order.
+In the case of spin-1 Haldane chains, it has been shown that a hidden form of topological antiferromagnetic order, akin to that of the fractional quantum Hall effect~\cite{Girvin1989} and intimately related to a symmetry breaking~\cite{Kennedy1992}, can be detected through nonlocal string order parameters~\cite{Nijs1989,Pollmann2012a}.
 It is now understood that the Haldane phase is a symmetry-protected topological phase~\cite{Gu2009,Pollmann2010}.

-In this manuscript, we present a \textit{parent} Hubbard model that captures the Haldane physics of spin-1 BLBQ chains.
-We consider a Hubbard Hamiltonian at half-filling, defined in a 1D lattice with four sites per unit cell, and show, by numerical means, that its low-energy properties are well described by a BLBQ model in the Haldane phase, thereby connecting two celebrated milestones~\cite{Affleck1989,Tasaki1998,Arovas2021} of the last half-century.
-Furthermore, we find that our proposed parent Hamiltonian interpolates between a spin-1 Haldane chain for $U>0$ (where $U$ denotes the on-site Hubbard repulsion) and a 1D topological insulator in the noninteracting limit $U=0$.
+In this Letter, we present a Hubbard model that captures the Haldane physics of spin-1 BLBQ chains.
+We consider a Hubbard Hamiltonian at half filling, defined in a 1D lattice with four sites per unit cell, and show, by numerical means, that its low-energy properties are well described by a BLBQ model in the Haldane phase, thereby connecting two celebrated milestones~\cite{Affleck1989,Tasaki1998,Arovas2021} of the last half century.
+Furthermore, we find that our proposed Hamiltonian interpolates between a spin-1 Haldane chain for $U>0$ (where $U$ denotes the on-site Hubbard repulsion) and a 1D topological insulator in the noninteracting limit $U=0$.